-This section explains the nView options that are available from an application's nView options menu (as shown in Figure 9.11 and Figure 9.5) and part of the configurable nView Menu Options dialog box (Figure 9.12).
+This section explains the nView options that are available from an application's nView options menu and part of the configurable nView Menu Options dialog box (Figure 9.25).

 nView Maximize

 This option performs the same action as the max/restore title bar option that you can add as explained earlier in this chapter.
 This option maximizes the application window to the current display or to the entire desktop; depending on whether you are running in nView Dualview or Span mode.